MarcelPiNacy/MPMalloc-Obsolete/README.md

 ## Platform Support

-MPMalloc has been tested on Windows 10.
+MPMalloc has been tested on Windows 10 and FreeBSD.
 It *should* also work on any Windows version that supports VirtualAlloc2 and on Linux systems.

 ## API